jhs/strangle/README.markdown

     the Debian Squeeze release or later.
 The packages have very basic dependencies and install into Ubuntu trivially.
   * 9.04 ("Jaunty"): amd64
-* CentOS 5.3 (probably RHEL too), i386: Requires the bind-libbind-devel package to build.
+* CentOS 5.3 (probably RHEL), i386 and x86_64: Requires the
+  bind-libbind-devel package to build.

 If you can confirm that this package builds for other architectures, please contact Jason Smith at the address below.